25 June 2026

 7. Other surviving relatives.

-Sometimes, the deceased may have left a will, but may not have named an executor, or the appointment of an executor may fail, for example, where the named executor has not survived the deceased, or is not willing to act.
+Sometimes, the deceased may have left a Will, but may not have named an executor, or the appointment of an executor may fail, for example, where the named executor has not survived the deceased, or is not willing to act.
 In this instance, the deceased is said to have died ‘partially intestate’, and the Letters of Administration will therefore be required.

 Wills